1-800-550-5538

 An appraisal report covers hundreds of key statistics about your home, the neighborhood, and how it compares to other homes in the surrounding area.
 As mentioned, a home appraisal in California is completed by a fully licensed and insured appraiser.
 Before we break down some of the important topics and key points of information, let’s cover some of the basics of home appraisal reports;

-• All appraisal reports will have the appraiser’s company name, appraisers name, and contact information
+- All appraisal reports will have the appraiser’s company name, appraiser name, and contact information

 Page One Of The Appraisal Report